Palmer Station: Supply and transport

 Palmer Station was re-supplied by the R/V Laurence M. Gould, a ship with an ice-strengthened hull that made routine science research cruises around the peninsula.
 The R/V Nathaniel B. Palmer, the United States Antarctic Program's other research vessel, has also made port calls to Palmer Station — Hero Inlet, where the pier is located, was previously too shallow for the Palmer to dock at the station, though after a pier improvement/replacement finished in 2022 docking is now done routinely.
-Both ships are staffed and leased to the USAP by Edison Chouest Offshore.
+Both ships were staffed and leased to the USAP by Edison Chouest Offshore.
+They have since been decommissioned due to budget cuts under the Trump administration.

 Hero Inlet is named for the R/V Hero, a 125-foot wooden trawler-type vessel built to conduct research and supply Palmer Station from ports in Argentina and Chile.
 The Hero was owned by the National Science Foundation and built in 1968 by the Harvey Gamage shipyard in Maine.
 Palmer Station is located on Gamage Point, named for the shipbuilder.
 Other people believe that Hero Inlet is named after Capt.
 Nathaniel Palmer's 47 foot sloop, Hero, that he was sailing when he first sighted Antarctica.

 After years of service, the Hero was retired in 1984 and replaced by the R/V Polar Duke, a larger and more modern ice-strengthened vessel under charter from Rieber Shipping, based in Bergen, Norway.
 The Duke was replaced by the R/V Laurence M. Gould in 1997.

 There is no routine air access to Palmer.
 Over the years, small ski-equipped aircraft have occasionally landed on the glacier to the east of the station.

 USAP participants traveled aboard the Laurence M. Gould from Punta Arenas, Chile.
 The course followed the Straits of Magellan to the east, then south along the coast of Argentina, past Cape Horn, then directly south across the Drake Passage and on to Anvers Island.
 The entire journey usually took four days; however, sea ice and storms could slow the journey down.

 In popular culture

-The 1980 Japanese film Fukkatsu no hi (Day of Resurrection/Virus) revolves around Palmer Station as the gathering place for humanity's last survivors of a deadly virus.
+The 1980 Japanese film Fukkatsu no Hi (Day of Resurrection/Virus) revolves around Palmer Station as the gathering place for humanity's last survivors of a deadly virus.
 The film stars George Kennedy as Admiral Conway, the station's commanding officer and features Glenn Ford as the President of the United States.
 Much of the footage for the film was shot in the vicinity of Palmer Station, though none was actually filmed at the station.
 Although the actual station can accommodate fewer than 50 people, the station depicted in the film housed several hundred.